boundary-layer-meteo/boundary-layer-meteo.github.io/_sources/lectures/9_ri.md

 $$
 ```

+Field observations have shown that laminar flow can become turbulent if $Ri_\mathrm{g}$ is below 0.25.

-and the finite difference approximation called the Bulk Richardson number
+We can also define a finite difference approximation of the gradient Richardson number called the Bulk Richardson number

 $$
 Ri_\mathrm{g} \approx